mulukenmenberu/bug-tracker-backend/README.md

-# Bug Tracker API Documentation
+# Bug Tracker Backend Documentation

+### This is a bug tracker project with flask backend and React frontend
 ## Project Description

 This is a bug tracker api which allows to track bugs or tasks and assigning them to the available personnel. this is python (Flask) backend for the bug tracker project. this project has the following list of functionalities